HusseinAmro/Exchange_Rate_Tracker/README.md

 # Exchange_Rate_Tracker

 This project is part of the EECE 430L – Web, Mobile, and Application Development Lab course at the American University of Beirut (AUB).
-Throughout this course, we developed a comprehensive currency exchange platform, starting from a basic website to fully functional web, mobile, and desktop applications, integrated with a backend server.
+Throughout this course, each student individually developed a comprehensive currency exchange platform, starting from a basic website to fully functional web, mobile, and desktop applications, integrated with a backend server.

 ## Overview